neurobagel/documentation/docs/federate.md

   meaning you can run federated queries over these graph databases without any additional local setup.
 - **you only want to search a single neurobagel node**:
-  If you only have one local node that you want to query, it is easier to directly query the node-API of this node.
+  If you only have one local node that you want to query, it is easier to directly query the node API of this node.
   In that case, all you have to do is follow the [deployment instructions for a neurobagel node](infrastructure.md) and you are good to go.